-Escobar also reflected on the critical moment her country has reached, which is marked by President Jimmy Morales’ concerted efforts to hinder the work of the Attorney General’s Office and its United Nations-backed appendage, the Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG), as the bodies investigate the president for possible illicit campaign financing.
+Escobar also reflected on the critical moment her country has reached, which is marked by President Jimmy Morales’ concerted efforts to hinder the work of the Attorney General’s Office and its United Nations-backed appendage, the International Commission Against Impunity in Guatemala (Comisión Internacional Contra la Impunidad en Guatemala – CICIG), as the bodies investigate the president for possible illicit campaign financing.

 Claudia Escobar was an appeals court judge for the Supreme Court of Guatemala and has lived in the United States since 2014, when she had to flee after reporting a corruption scheme involving then-President of Congress Gudy Rivera, former Vice President Roxana Baldetti and the ruling Patriotic Party (Partido Patriota – PP) as a whole.

 At the time, Rivera tried to pressure Escobar into ruling on a legal proceeding in favor of the Patriotic Party and Baldetti.
 In exchange, he offered to use his influence to get her reelected.
 However, Escobar not only refused Rivera’s offer, but she also gave a recording of the conversation and attempted blackmail to the CICIG.
 In the end, Rivera was arrested.